Falls to Hotham Alpine Crossing

 Between May and October, snowfall is common in the area, and the weather can be even more unpredictable than normal.

-No matter what time of year you decide to hike this trail, just remember that the Alpine region is very unpredictable and harsh.
-You may experience freezing temperatures, storms and snow at any time, so pack accordingly.
+No matter what time of year you decide to hike this trail, just remember that the alpine is very unpredictable and harsh.
+You may experience freezing temperatures, storms and snow at any time, so pack accordingly and be prepared to change your plans if the weather changes.

 Falls Creek Ski Resort